Hong Kong bookseller voiced fears about China agents before he disappeared

 Gui, Lee and another colleague remain in custody at an undisclosed location in mainland China.
 In a tearful confession on Chinese state television in mid-January, Gui said he had voluntarily turned himself in to mainland authorities.

 His daughter, Angela Gui, told Reuters at the time the confession appeared “ridiculous” and contrived.
-Angela Gui, who was born and raised in Sweden and is now studying in Britain, told Reuters she believed Lee had been pressured into making his recent confession.
+Angela Gui, who was born and raised in Sweden and is now studying in Britain, told Reuters she believed Lee had been pressured into making the confession.

-Lee wrote an email to Angela Gui asking if she knew that her father, who disappeared from the Thai resort of Pattaya in October, had been missing for more than 20 days.
+Lee wrote an email to Angela Gui asking if she knew that her father, who disappeared from the Thai beach town of Pattaya last October, had been missing for more than 20 days.

 In the series of emails forwarded to Reuters by Angela Gui, dated from Nov.
 10-15, Lee appealed to her to take her father’s disappearance to international human rights groups.